Bostwickenator/ch.rip/README.md

 Chapter Rip (ch.rip) is a tool to download an optionally pack the audio files for the books you have purchased on chirp.
 It should work on Windows, Linux, and MacOS.

+This project owes a lot to the automation orginally from https://gist.github.com/nfriedly/1d0f81fd68addd594d4974923205c384 the sequence of which is maintained here.

 ## Setup

 First download and unzip this repository